kpalok/Digifab/_posts/2018-04-25-weekly-report.md

 ---
-title: "Week Five"
+title: "Week Seven"
 ---

 [Home](https://kpalok.github.io/Digifab/)

-# Week Five
+# Week Seven

 We 3D printed the base of the container of our design.
 This is the final result with the plexiglass walls in place: